Monthly Archives: August 2009

 Shortly after the EWG report’s release, a new study (which I mentioned here … if you are inclined, do read the comments as some additional points about reading research critically are brought out) suggested concerns based on the work of researchers in Japan.
 The new study from Japan is cited in the Friends of the Earth report.

-While the overall tone of the FOE report is fairly mild (they suggest precaution) they cite only a few studies supporting their concern and they damage their credibility (in my book) by ignoring a report from a well respected group that reluctantly admitted that there is no real cause for concern about nanoparticles in sunscreens based on the current evidence.
-FOE didn’t have to agree with the EWG’s conclusions but some counter-argument or discussion suggests that they don’t have a counter-argument or that they will ignore any opinions, and in the EWG case it’s based on evidence, contrary to their own.
+While the overall tone of the FOE report is fairly mild (they suggest precaution) they cite only a few studies supporting their concern and they damage their credibility (in my book) by ignoring a report from a well respected group that reluctantly admitted that there is no real cause for concern about nanoparticles in sunscreens based on the current evidence. *FOE didn’t have to agree with the EWG’s conclusions but no counter-argument or discussion suggests that they don’t have a counter-argument or that they will ignore any opinions (in the EWG case it’s based on evidence) contrary to their own.*

 More about this tomorrow when I tie it into science literacy, critical thinking, affect (feelings), and values.